 The maître d’hôtel of the Waldorf-Astoria created this salad back in 1896, and it became an instant success!
 When you taste it, you will understand why.
 It has bright flavors, a crisp crunch, and an unforgettable creaminess.

 Is Waldorf Salad good for you?

-Traditionally this salad contains mayo or heavy cream.
-That equals heavy on the calories.
-This version is better for you due to the Greek Yogurt substitutions and you’ll never miss the Mayonnaise.
-If you can find a healthy poppyseed dressing that you love, you’re in business!
-The other ingredients are all great for you.
-Winning!
+Traditionally this salad contains mayo or heavy cream, which means it can be pretty heavy on the calories.
+This version is a bit lighter and a bit better for you due to the Greek Yogurt substitutions–you’ll never miss the Mayonnaise!
+If you can find a healthy poppy seed dressing that you love, you’re in business!

-I hope this Waldorf Salad Recipe with Poppyseed Dressing makes an appearance on your Easter table and becomes a staple dish for all the holidays for years to come.
+I hope this Waldorf Salad Recipe with Poppy Seed Dressing makes an appearance on your Easter table, and becomes a staple dish for all the holidays for years to come.
 I know it was an instant winner in our family.